melinda-hl-lim/Launch-School/js-225_OOP_JS/3_closures_and_function_scope.md

 All functions obey the same lexical scoping rules:
 - they can access any variable defined within it
-- they ca access any variables that were in scope based on the context where the function was *defined*
+- they can access any variables that were in scope based on the context where the function was *defined*

 Linked review: https://launchschool.com/lessons/7cd4abf4/assignments/0b1349b7